example42/example42.github.io/_posts/2018-08-20-puppet-classification.md

 The executed command can do anything with any language (query a web API, a Database, check file contents) and has to return a YAML output for the given certname with contents as follows:

     ---
     environment: production
     classes:
       - general:
       - apache:
     parameters:
       role: 'web'

 Here are defined the classes to include for that node, the global parameters, which will be usable as top scope variables in Puppet code and the Puppet environment to use.

-[The Foreman](https://www.theforeman.org), the Web Console of [Puppet Enterprise](https://puppet.com/products/puppet-enterprise), [Puppet Dashboard](https://github.com/sodabrew/puppet-dashboard) and other less popular products can all work as external nodes classifiers: here the selection of what classes have to be included in what nodes, or group of nodes, is done via the relevant Web interface.
+[Puppet Enterprise](https://puppet.com/products/puppet-enterprise), [The Foreman](https://www.theforeman.org),  [Puppet Dashboard](https://github.com/sodabrew/puppet-dashboard) and other less popular products can all work as external nodes classifiers with a Web frontend where to select what classes to include in what nodes, or group of nodes.

 Note however that an ENC can be of any kind, and doesn't involve the presence of a Web interface where to configure data for clients.

-A ridiculously simple ENC script can be one that just makes a `cat` of a Yaml file with contents as the one shown before.
+A YAML based ENC is as a script can be one that just makes a `cat` of a Yaml file with contents as the one shown before.
 Look [here](https://github.com/example42/psick/blob/production/bin/enc_cat.sh) for such an example, which uses files in [this directory](https://github.com/example42/psick/tree/production/bin/enc_cat).

 ### LDAP

-Since the early days Puppet has the possibility to integrate with [LDAP](https://puppet.com/docs/puppet/5.5/nodes_ldap.html) and retrieve the lists of classes to from a LDAP have a hierarchical structure where a node can inherit the classes (referenced with the `puppetClass` attribute) set in a parent node (`parentNode`).
+Since its early years, Puppet has the possibility to integrate with [LDAP](https://puppet.com/docs/puppet/5.5/nodes_ldap.html) and retrieve the lists of classes (referenced with the `puppetClass` attribute) to include in nodes, which can be managed in a ldap tree where a node can inherit the classes  set in a parent node (`parentNode` attribute).

-LDAP based classification is not common and is usually not even mentioned, but it's a viable alternative, especially where there is a robust LDAP infrastructure which users can access and manage with any kind of graphical user interface.
+LDAP based node classification is not common and is usually not even mentioned, but it's a viable alternative, especially where there is a robust LDAP infrastructure which users can access and manage with any kind of graphical user interface.

 Configuration requires some settings on the Puppet server `puppet.conf` as follows: